 Extending Theorem \ref{thm:main_qf} to certain stacks with infinite stabilizer groups is our second main result.
-We briefly recall a notion from \cite[\S2]{rydh-2009}: an algebraic stack $X$ is of \fndefn{s-global type} if \'etale-locally it is the quotient of a quasi-affine scheme by $\GL_N$ for some $N$.

-\begin{maintheorem} Let $X$ be an algebraic stack of s-global type.
+We briefly recall a notion from \cite[\S2]{rydh-2009}: an algebraic stack $X$ is of \fndefn{s-global type} if \'etale-locally it is the quotient of a quasi-affine scheme by $\GL_N$ for some $N$. \begin{maintheorem} Let $X$ be an algebraic stack of s-global type.
 If $X$ is of equicharacteristic zero (i.e., it is a $\Q$-stack), then the unbounded derived category $\DQCOH(X)$ is compactly generated by a countable set of perfect complexes.
 Moreover, for every quasi-compact open subset $U \subseteq X$, there exists a compact perfect complex with support exactly $X\setminus U$. \end{maintheorem}

 Stacks of s-global type are frequently encountered in practice.
-Sumihiro's Theorem~\cite{MR0337963} and its recent generalization by Brion~\cite{MR3329192} show that many quotient stacks are of s-global type (Proposition \ref{P:sglobal_sumi}); thus, we have the following corollary (see Corollary \ref{C:compact-generated-stacks} for an amplification).
+Sumihiro's Theorem~\cite{MR0337963} and its recent generalization by Brion~\cite{MR3329192} show that many quotient stacks are of s-global type (Proposition \ref{P:sglobal_sumi}).
+Thus, we have the following corollary (see Corollary \ref{C:compact-generated-stacks} for an amplification).

 \begin{corollary*} Let $X$ be a variety over a field $k$ of characteristic zero.
 Let $G$ be an affine algebraic $k$-group acting on $X$.
 If $X$ is either (a) normal or (b) semi-normal and quasi-projective, then $\DCAT( \QCOH_G(X) )=\DQCOH([X/G])$ is compactly generated.
 Moreover, for every $G$-invariant open subset $U \subseteq X$, there exists a perfect $G$-equivariant complex with support exactly $X\setminus U$. \end{corollary*}

 A key advantage of Theorem \ref{thm:main_globaltype} over previous results (e.g., \cite[Cor.~3.22]{MR2669705} and \cite[Prop.~2.2.4.13]{MR2717173}) is its applicability to a much wider class of stacks.
 The main result of \cite{AHR_lunafield} implies that algebraic stacks of finite type over a field with affine diagonal and linearly reductive stabilizers at closed points (e.g., stacks with a good moduli space) are of s-global type~\cite[Thm.~2.25]{AHR_lunafield}.
 In general, it is not possible to generate $\DQCOH(X)$ by a single perfect complex (e.g., $X=B\Gm$).